sepandasadi/Zero-to-Front-End-Hero-Exercises/Book-2/chapter-12/README.md

-# Chapter 34: Working with APIs and Data - Exercises
+# Chapter 12: Working with APIs - Exercises

 Welcome to the world of dynamic, data-driven web applications!
 These exercises will teach you to fetch data from real APIs and build interactive apps.